laminas/technical-steering-committee/meetings/minutes/2020-11-02-TSC-Minutes.md

 - A single step/action that runs everything would be ideal.
 - Parity with `.travis.yml` would be ideal.

-Matthew W asked for volunteers to reesarch solutions and develop a plan.
+Matthew W asked for volunteers to research solutions and develop a plan.
 The following people indicated they were interested:

 - Matthew S